gtcasl/hpc-task-pareto-frontiers/runtime/notes.md

 # Todo: Newest near top
+*For `spmv`, there is not a direct relationship between the number of non-zeros (or the histogram of non-zeros) to the performance of the kernel.*

+The baseline scheduler should perform about as poorly as the power-aware one if the timing models are totally off; neither can accurately guess well.
+The power-aware one may exhibit different characteristics, assuming that power can be modeled more accurately than time.

+*Can power be more accurately modeled than time?* Are these kernels consistent in their power usage, even if the total time is different (both avg power and max power?)?

+What do we care about the distinction between avg and max power?
+We can only sample at 50ms granularity, so even if our peak occurs at a faster rate, who cares?
+It just means we won't be able to measure any events that happen faster than that.

 ```
     array[buffers]:
         each buf points to a location at an offset within the actual thing.